cvolm/maxforlive/README.md

 <img src="https://github.com/cvolm/max/blob/master/Images/perfourmer-control.png" width="331">

 One thing that always bugs me about the Vermona Perfourmer Mk2 is that you can't control filter cutoff with velocity.
-This device solves this and adds velocity sensitivity to the filter by using aftertouch messages.
+This device solves that and adds velocity control of filter cutoff by using aftertouch messages.
 I also added some extras to modify the velocity input data:
 * Amount and Drive to control how intense velocity impacts the filter cutoff
 * Low and High to set minimum and maximum values
 * Input and output monitoring